moniquewong/moniquewong.github.io/_posts/2019-09-28-Discriminatory-Bias.md

 ---
 layout: post
 title: Is predicting better predicting fairly?
+categories: ai-ml-bias
+author: Monique Wong

 ---
 ### Describing Discriminatory Bias in Machine Learning
-Author: Monique Wong

 Most of us have an idea of what discriminatory bias means.
 It’s when characteristics such as gender, age, race, religious beliefs or sexual orientation changes the way we make decisions about a person.